SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > ( YEAH, JUST A SEC. )

 <br><i>Although Cedric had no Sire, my father had taken him under his wing.
 For three years, we had spent every moment together.
-But it had seemed much longer than that.
+But it had seemed to be much longer than that.
 Each day, we sheltered inside the home, beneath the feet of the Orphans who knew nothing of our existence.
 By night, we stole into the darkness, sharpening our skills, seeking prey, preparing to fight our enemies.</i>

 <i>Father had realized almost immediately that Cedric did not have to fear the Sun.
-It was not unheard of among our kind, despite confusion on that point among Mortals - but it was virtually impossible for a fledgling.
+It was not unheard of among our kind, despite confusion on that point among Mortals - but it was virtually impossible for a fledgling stumbling through his first decades.
 Straud, Sebastian, even my father, could stand in the Sun's radiation and not be set ablaze - but to see that Cedric had that ability from the onset of his dark birth - that showed him to be cut from a different cloth.</i>

 <i>In this moment, none of the three of us could be destroyed by a sunbeam, and yet, it did not change the fact that we were still creatures of the night.</i>